thekalinga/books-raw/repo/introduction-to-international-law/12-state-territorial-sovereignty.md

 [^177/3]: The sector claims of Chile and Argentina in the Antarctic are based primarily on contiguity; _see_ Greig, International Law (1970), p.
 140. For a map of the Antarctic sector claims, _see_ London Times, January 18, 1955.
 p.
-9, or North Sea Continental Shelf Cases, Pleadings, Oral Arguments, Documents, Vol. I, 1968, p.
+9, or _North Sea Continental Shelf Cases_, Pleadings, Oral Arguments, Documents, Vol. I, 1968, p.
 81; and _ibid_., p.
 82 for a map of the Arctic sectors.

 [^178/1]: The British sector claim conflicts with the Argentinian and Chilean claims,